 Mark spent the summer of 2017 in Edinburgh, Scotland conducting independent research required of his program at ESF.
-His study focused on exploring the inter-relationships between history, culture, and programming, and how they all come together to create a special place, not just a space.
+His study explored the inter-relationships between history, culture, and programming, and how they all come together to create a special place, not just a space.
 The study focused on the historic British estates, parks, botanical gardens museums and streetscapes, what makes these places unique, and how these places derive from rules which beautifully blends them together.
-This in-depth study also explored how they relate to present day designs by decoding the rules of the design and drawing comparisons from the forms while still maintaining a focus on programming.
+This in-depth study highlighted how they relate to present day designs by decoding the rules of the design and drawing comparisons from the forms while still maintaining a focus on programming.

 Mark received the 2017 Distinguished SUNY ESF Student from the New York Upstate Chapter of the American Society of Landscape Architects.
 This Distinguished Student (Cornell, SUNY ESF) award recognizes students who have demonstrated exceptional leadership and service within the Department of Landscape Architecture or in other activities in the community related to the profession.
 Only two awards per year are conferred; one to a student from Cornell University and one from SUNY ESF.